 - On the side of the pan, melt the butter.

 - Add in the garlic and stir to combine.
-Cook a little longer, until it is fragrant.
 Make sure it’s not on high heat as you don’t want the garlic to burn.

 Baste and serve

-- Remove from the oven and spoon the garlic butter over the chicken a few times to coat it.
+- Remove from the oven and spoon the garlic butter over the chicken.

 how long to bake chicken thighs?

-1. For boneless chicken thighs, it cooks quickly, in about 15 to 20 minutes, depending on the size of your chicken thighs.
+1. The cooking time for boneless chicken thighs is about 15 to 20 minutes, depending on the size of your chicken thighs.

 Storage And Reheating

-To Reheat: I like to reheat in the oven until warmed through.
-Or, cut the meat off the bone and heat in a pan on the stove in a little bit of oil.
+To Reheat: Thaw it in the fridge overheat and then, I like to reheat in the oven until warmed through.
 If you reheat it in the microwave, the skin will be soggy.

-- Roasted Vegetables – They’re great side to go with any kind of protein, especially chicken.
+Roasted Vegetables – They’re great side dish to go with any kind of protein, especially with this baked chicken thighs.
+Or you can always serve it with mashed potatoes.

-- I also love to serve this baked chicken thighs with my Mushroom Cauliflower Rice Skillet.
-This is my most popular cauliflower side dish and I know why.
-It’s so good!
+I also love to serve this recipe with my Mushroom Cauliflower Rice Skillet.

-- Roasted green beans is a good side dish to good with these baked chicken thighs.
+Roasted green beans or roasted sweet potato are good side dishes to go with these baked chicken thighs.

 More Chicken Thigh Recipes